Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- The immune system defends the body from infection and includes a complex network of cells, chemicals, tissues and organs.
+- Your immune system protects your body from infection and includes a complex network of cells, chemicals, tissues and organs.

-- The immune system recognises ‘invaders’ such as bacteria, viruses and fungi as well as abnormal cells like cancer cells, and then helps the body fight the invasion.
+- Your immune system recognises 'invaders' such as bacteria, viruses and fungi, as well as abnormal cells like cancer cells, and then helps your body fight them.

-- The immune system includes the skin, bone marrow, the thymus, lymphatic system, lymph nodes, the spleen and mucous membranes.
+- Your immune system includes the skin, bone marrow, thymus, lymphatic system, lymph nodes, spleen and mucous membranes.

 What is the immune system?

-The immune system defends the body from infection.
-It contains a complex network of cells, chemicals, tissues and organs.
+Your immune system defends your body from infection.
+It is made up of a complex network of cells, chemicals, tissues and organs.
 An underactive or overactive immune system can cause health problems.

-When harmful germs enter and invade the body, the body produces white blood cells to fight the infection.
-The white blood cells identify the germ and produce antibodies to fight it.
-Antibodies are proteins produced by the immune system that fight germs that cause disease.
-White blood cells also help with other immune responses, and can 'remember' the attack they have launched.
+When harmful germs enter your body, you produce special white blood cells to fight the infection.
+The white blood cells identify the germ and produce antibodies (special proteins) to fight it.
+Afterwards, your white blood cells can 'remember' the germ and how to fight it.

-‘Remembering’ the attack is important when the body is exposed to the same germ in the future.
+'Remembering' the attack is important when your body is exposed to the same germ in the future.
 It is also important for understanding how vaccines work.
-Vaccines expose the immune system to a dead or weakened germ, or to proteins from a germ.
-The body can recognise and respond very quickly to any future exposure to the same germ.
+Vaccines expose your immune system to a dead or weakened germ or to proteins from a germ.
+Your body can recognise and respond very quickly to any future exposure to the same germ.

 What are the parts of my immune system?